bids-standard/pybids/doc/layout/index.rst

     To exclude folders from indexing (e.g. only index a subset of subjects to save time), you can pass a list of folder names, or a regex pattern to the ``ignore`` argument.
-    For example, to ignore all subject directories except "25", you could do:
+    For example, to ignore all subjects except "25":

         >>> BIDSLayout(bids_dir, ignore=[re.compile(r"(sub-(?!25)\d*/)")])